nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 SSL Labs Tests`_ gives good guidance on whether your SSL server is correctly configured.

+Also ensure that HTTP compression is disabled to mitigate the BREACH attack.

 Use a dedicated domain for ownCloud
 -----------------------------------